Mark M. Udden, MD, Chair

 She is actively involved with the American Society of Hematology where she is a member of the Committees on Scientific Affairs and she is co-Chair of the Women in Hematology Working Group.
 She is an Associate Editor of Blood.
 She is actively involved in clinical research in the Acute Leukemias and related myeloid disorders and serves as the co-Chair of the Leukemia Committee and the Adolescent and Young Adult Subcommittee of the Eastern Cooperative Oncology Group.

 Dr. Luger received her undergraduate degree at Harvard, and her medical degree at McGill University.

 As of August 2021, Dr. Luger reported the following external relationships:

 Funding for clinical trial expenses and staff, paid to the University of Pennsylvania, from the following companies:

 - Seattle Genetics

-Industry-supported continuing medical education supported by the following companies, with compensation for travel expenses and honoraria:
+Teaching in or developing continuing medical education with funding from the following companies, with honoraria: